Secret ballot: Disabled people

-Ballot design and polling place architecture often deny the disabled the possibility to cast a vote in secret.
+Ballot design and polling place architecture often deny the disabled the possibility to cast a vote secretly.
 In many democracies disabled persons may vote by appointing another person who is allowed to join them in the voting booth and fill the ballot in their name.
 This does not assure secrecy of the ballot.

-The United Nations Convention on the Rights of Persons with Disabilities which entered into force in 2008 assures secret ballot for disabled voters.
+The United Nations Convention on the Rights of Persons with Disabilities, which entered into force in 2008, ensures a secret ballot for disabled voters.
 Article 29 of the Convention requires that all Contracting States protect "the right of the person with disabilities to vote by secret ballot in elections and public referendums".
-According to this provision, each Contracting State should provide for voting equipment which would enable disabled voters to vote independently and secretly.
+According to this provision, each Contracting State should provide voting equipment enabling disabled voters to vote independently and secretly.
 Some democracies, e.g. the United States, the Netherlands, Slovenia, Albania or India allow disabled voters to use electronic voting machines.
 In others, among them Azerbaijan, Canada, Ghana, the United Kingdom, and most African and Asian countries, visually impaired voters can use ballots in Braille or paper ballot templates.
 Article 29 also requires that Contracting States ensure "that voting procedures, facilities and materials are appropriate, accessible and easy to understand and use."
-In some democracies, e.g. United Kingdom, Sweden and the United States, all the polling places already are fully accessible for disabled voters.
+In some democracies, e.g., the United Kingdom, Sweden and the United States, all the polling places already are fully accessible for disabled voters.